-Kalia is a sought after public speaker.
 A selective mute in the English speaking world for much of her early life, Kalia’s unintended speaking career started in 2008 with the publication of her first book The Latehomecomer: A Hmong Family Memoir.
-Since then, Kalia has spoken at hundreds of book groups, keynoted national conferences, presented for diverse organizations and lectured at many institutions.
-Kalia speaks with great intimacy, perspective, and grace on refugee and immigrant experience, issues in literacy and education, race, class, and gender.
+Since then, Kalia has spoken at hundreds of book groups, faith institutions, keynoted national conferences, presented for diverse organizations, and lectured at colleges and universities across the country.
+Kalia speaks with great intimacy, perspective, and grace on refugee and immigrant experiences, issues in literacy and education, race, class, and gender.

 Thaum Hluas Txog Hnub Laus: When the Days of Youth are Gone (Bee Yang, 2014)